pyrevolt/pyrevolt/docs/source/index.rst

 ===============

-To get started with pyrevolt, you can check out our :ref:`installation` and :docs:`quickstart` guides.
+To get started with pyrevolt, you can check out our :ref:`installation` and :doc:`quickstart` guides.
 These guides will walk through the very first steps of using pyrevolt.

 Contents
 ========

 .. toctree::
    quickstart
    api